Bernadette Soubirous: Minor relics

 The Sanctuary of Our Lady of Lourdes has a few bodily relics which traveled in several European dioceses from 2017 to be exposed for the veneration of people.
 In 2019, a new reliquary was built for the travel of the relics.
 In 2022, the reliquary visited the United States and the United Kingdom.
 The relics first traveled to the United States from April to August 2022, visiting around thirty dioceses.
-In September and October 2022, the relics where exposed in around fifty places in England, Scotland, and Wales, including in the Westminster Cathedral and at the Carfin Lourdes Grotto.
+In September and October 2022, the relics were exposed in around fifty places in England, Scotland, and Wales, including in the Westminster Cathedral and at the Carfin Lourdes Grotto.